PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     If the hands have opposite specifications for axis direction within each applicable axis, select this checkbox and continue to fill out the instance of the module as it applies to H1.
 The axis direction for H2 can then be defined implicitly without coding another instance of Movement for each hand.

+    This selection does not apply for signs where the hands move along different (sets of) axes, like `TAPE <https://asl-lex.org/visualization/?sign=tape>`.

     Take care in consideration of the horizontal axis, since SLP-AA allows users to select whether the horizontal axis is defined in **absolute** (toward H1/H2) or **relative** (:ref:`ipsilateral`/:ref:`contralateral`) terms for each module, where the default for Movement is set as relative directions.
 (Consult the :ref:`global_settings` for information on changing these options for each module.)

     This means that the interpretation of what is considered the "opposite" direction may depend on the user's preferences for the horizontal axis.
 If Movement is defined in terms of relative directions, the movement in `FREE <https://www.handspeak.com/word/search/index.php?id=858>`_ has the **same** axis direction for both hands, as they move in the same relative way (contralaterally or ipsilaterally) at the same time.
 If Movement is defined in terms of absolute directions, the movement in `WINDSHIELD WIPERS <https://www.handspeak.com/word/search/index.php?id=3918>`_ has the **same** axis direction for both hands, as they move in the same absolute way (toward the H1 or H2 side) at the same time.
 See :ref:`Symmetry<symmetry_section>` for more information.